Adult spotted lanternflies. Photo Credit: E. Smyers

 - Apply insecticides

 Walk around your property to check for egg masses on trees, cement blocks, rocks, and any other hard surface.
-If you find egg masses on your property from September to June, you can scrape them off using a plastic card or putty knife (Figure 3).
-Scrape them into a bag or container filled with isopropyl alcohol or hand sanitizer.
+If you find egg masses on your property from September to May, you can scrape them off using a plastic card or putty knife (Figure 3).
+Scrape them into a bag or container filled with rubbing alcohol or hand sanitizer.
 This is the most effective way to kill the eggs, but they can also be smashed or burned.
 Remember that some eggs will be laid at the tops of trees and may not be possible to reach.

 Figure 3.
 Scraping SLF egg masses from a tree.
 Photo credit: PA Department of Agriculture